The human mind and mind power. The combination that characterizes and animates only human beings; this is the essence of neshama and ruach

 The Human mind, neshama, and mind power, ruach are the fundamental components of each human being.
 They confer our consciousness and make us human.
 Grasping these basics is paramount to understanding the story of humankind.

-The Explanation is elaborating the most important aspect of the entire universe.
+The Explanation is elaborating on the most critical aspect of the entire universe.
 The epitome of the creation in Genesis 2:7.
 Not just the creation of the first human being.
-But, in particular, what differentiates a human from any other life on Earth and indeed, the rest of the physical universe.
+But, in particular, what differentiates a human from any other life on Earth and, indeed, the rest of the physical universe.
 I can affirm this because this is the specific description of the father of all humanity (Gen. 5:1).

-The particularity that characterizes humans, and only humans in the material realm, in neshama that we discussed last week.
+The particularity that characterizes humans, and only humans, in the material realm, is neshama that we discussed last week.
 I realize that with weekly posts, spread over months, it is not easy to retain the flow of information regarding the creation of Adam and what made him and makes Eve and all their descendants unique in God’s eyes and unique amongst living beings.
-After finishing this section I will publish a book combining all this information which should make it easier to read and follow.
+After finishing this section, I will publish a book combining all this information, which should make it easier to read and follow.
 That said, it is essential to read and understand what makes each of us human, the neshama.
-This is fundamental knowledge.
-Get that initial piece of the human puzzle wrong and the entire rest of the human picture will be distorted.
-And indeed, in the realm of psychology and the humanities, confusion reigns as to what the human mind really is.
+It is fundamental knowledge.
+Get that first piece of the human puzzle wrong, and it will distort the entire rest of the human picture.
+And indeed, in the realm of psychology and the humanities, confusion reigns as to what the human mind is.

 Neshama is the base layer, of two layers, of the human mind.
 Every human is born with cognition.
 Wikipedia introduces cognition this way.
 Cognition is “the mental action or process of acquiring knowledge and understanding through thought, experience, and the senses.”
 Cognition encompasses many aspects of intellectual functions and processes such as attention, the formation of knowledge, memory and working memory, judgment and evaluation, reasoning and computation, problem-solving and decision making, comprehension and production of language.
 Cognitive processes use existing knowledge and generate new knowledge.

-The Explanation develops this by elaborating what characterizes the human mind.
-They are the singularities of humankind: human nature, space-time management, creativity, imagination, learning, making choices, growth, challenges, and rulership.
+The Explanation develops this by elaborating on what characterizes the human mind.
+These are the singularities of humankind: human nature, space-time management, creativity, imagination, learning, making choices, growth, challenges, and rulership.

 I italicized Cognitive processes use existing knowledge and generate new knowledge for a reason.
-Generating new knowledge is a lifelong, ongoing, never-ending experience that only characterizes human beings and their human mind.
+Generating new knowledge is a lifelong, ongoing, never-ending experience that only characterizes human beings and their rational mind.
 Animals do not accumulate knowledge.
-Even computers only manipulate knowledge into new patterns and spit out new results but this is not new knowledge per se, it is simply old knowledge in a new format.
+Even computers only manipulate knowledge into new patterns and spit out new results, but this is not new knowledge per se, it is merely old knowledge in a new format.

 This ongoing cognitive process that characterizes humans is the result of the second layer of the human mind.
 The ruach.
 The spirit that God has given to each human being.
 It is this spirit working intricately with the neshama that allows the human mind to develop over its entire lifespan.

-Job 34:14 If he [God] set his heart upon man, if he gather to himself his spirit (ruach – 7307) and his breath (neshama);
+Job 34:14 If he [God] set his heart upon man, if he gather to himself his spirit (ruach – H7307) and his breath (neshama);

 This last verse is capital in understanding these two spiritual elements that have animated every human mind of every deceased human being and all living human beings.
-Upon death, God gathers the neshama and the ruach and together they represent the imprint, the memory, the life, every recorded instant of each human being.
-I don’t want to elaborate here but it is the neshama and ruach at the moment of resurrection, and only at that moment, that confer the specific personalization on the resurrected being.
-After Christ was resurrected He obviously was a Spirit but the Apostles and others who knew Him recognized His personality and character.
+Upon death, God gathers the neshama and the ruach, and together they represent the imprint, the memory, the life, every recorded instant of each human being.
+I don’t want to elaborate here, but it is the neshama and ruach at the moment of resurrection, and only at that moment, that confer the specific personalization on the resurrected being.
+After Christ’s resurrection, He was a Spirit, but the Apostles and others who knew Him recognized His personality and character.

 רוּחַ rûwach roo’-akh; from H7306 (רוּחַ); wind; by resemblance breath, i.e. a sensible (or even violent) exhalation; figuratively, life, anger, unsubstantiality; by extension, a region of the sky; by resemblance spirit, but only of a rational being (including its expression and functions):